fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 1/3-2/3 Rule
 '''''''''''''

-After solving the misalignment on the Z plane, ironically we have an opposite problem on the X and Y planes.
-On both planes, the mesh is perfectly aligned with the edges of the waveguide plates, which is a problem.
+After solving the misalignment on the Z axis, ironically, we have an opposite problem on the XY plane.
+On both planes, the mesh is perfectly aligned with the edges of the waveguide plates, which introduces numerical inaccuracies.

 In FDTD, a fundamental error source is the singularities around metal edges, which have strong electric fields that are difficult to calculate properly.
-As long as the mesh line and metal edge are aligned exactly, the simulation accuracy is degraded unnecessarily - increasing the mesh resolution is inefficient and ineffective - it's wasteful and only has a marginal effect.
+As long as the mesh line and metal edge are aligned exactly, the simulation accuracy is degraded unnecessarily - increasing the mesh resolution is inefficient and ineffective.
+It's wasteful and only has a marginal effect.

 To mitigate this technical limitation, the mesh should be intentionally misaligned with metal edges.
-For the best results, we introduce additional cells with different sizes around the edge, creating an overall rectilinear mesh of non-uniform size.
+For the best results, we introduce additional cells with different sizes around the edge, creating an non-uniform rectilinear with variable mesh spacing.
 Around the metal edge, the metal occupies 1/3 of a cell, while the vacuum or insulator occupies 2/3 of a cell.
 This is known as the **1/3-2/3 rule**.

 Let's apply the rule to the X and Y axis::